Skip to content

 Capital gains tax on any profit above the annual exempt amount (3,000/year currently).

-Inside tax-advantaged savings account and pension wrappers, YTM represents actual realised yield (no tax drag).
+Inside tax-advantaged account and pension wrappers, YTM represents actual realised yield (no tax drag).
 Outside, reduce by roughly 20-40% depending on your tax band and the bond's coupon structure.

 Comparing YTM across different bond types